 You spend your lunch breaks, evenings and sleepless nights browsing hundreds if not thousands of jobs, hoping for a glimpse of inspiration.
 But they all look like just another black hole.
 You’re not even applying, or have done it a couple of times half-heartedly.
 Why would you – you’re already working for an amazing company, with a great manager and there’s space to grow.
 Deep down you know that simply changing jobs isn’t going to cut it.
 It’s the core of what you do that isn’t working for you, so moving jobs seems like touching up the walls with paint when your house is falling apart.
 But job searching makes you feel like you’re doing something about it.

-5. People who love what they do make you uncomfortable
+5. People who enjoy their work make you uncomfortable

-How does it feel to hear or read about people who are fulfilled and inspired by their work?
+How does it feel to hear or read about people who (mostly) enjoy what they do?
 I see all sorts of responses: irritation (“Why can’t they just stop bragging about it?”), jealousy (“Wish I could have that”), dismissal (“It’s easy for her to do this”), avoidance (“I stopped reading books and watching movies about interesting people”).
 Highly charged reactions always signal a pain point that needs addressing.